In order to apply for SU you:

 Useful to know

-You can apply for extra SU if you are ill for a longer period of time.
-It is a precondition for getting extra SU that you were delayed in your studies because of the illness, and that you received SU when the delay occurred.
+You can apply for additional clips if you are ill for a longer period of time.
+It is a precondition for getting additional clips that you were delayed in your studies because of the illness, and that you received SU when the delay occurred.

 You can apply for extra SU grants (klip) in connection with the birth of your child.